Antivirus SoftwareGRIDINSOFT TEAM

 Features of a great antivirus software

 How can you say that a certain security product is superior to the other?
-By the amount of features it offers.
-And we are not talking about the complementary things like VPN, parental control or disk encryption.
-The properties to pay attention to are ones that are directly related to the anti-malware functionality.
+By the number of features it offers.
+And we are not talking about complementary things like VPN, parental control or disk encryption.
+The properties to pay attention to are directly related to the anti-malware functionality.
 Exactly, those are constant and often updates, real-time scanning abilities, moderate resources consumption, automated system cleanup and omni-directional protection.
 Let’s check them out one by one.

 Constant and Often Updates

 Malware world is changing so rapidly that even malware analysts struggle to catch the actual trends.
-Software, which is not designed to predict the future, is just not able to react correspondingly to the new threats.
-Having the heuristic engine smootherns the obsolescence rate, but still cannot guarantee the peak efficiency.
+Software, which is not designed to predict the future, is just not able to react correspondingly to new threats.
+Having the heuristic engine smoothens the obsolescence rate but still cannot guarantee peak efficiency.
 That’s why having daily (or even hourly!) updates are vital for having the best security you can probably get from your tool.

 Real-time, or proactive protection scanning, is the function that supposes the constant background monitoring of all processes running in your system.
-You are opening the folder - AV-tool checks it, you are starting the app - AV checks it, too.
-That feature may have a pretty high resource consumption, especially on weak systems with HDD, but the profits are much higher.
-If the anti-malware program has a well-done heuristic engine (which is the basis for the proactive protection), it nails all possible malware injection attempts.
+You are opening the folder - AV-tool checks it.
+You are starting the app - AV checks it, too.
+That feature may have a high resource consumption, especially on weak systems with HDD, but the profits are much higher.
+If the anti-malware program has a well-done heuristic engine (which is the basis for proactive protection), it nails all possible malware injection attempts.

 Moderate Resources Consumption

-Is it a pleasant situation to have your PC completely freezed because of the anti-malware software activity?
+Is it a pleasant situation to have your PC completely frozen because of the anti-malware software activity?
 We don’t think so.
-Security tools must not take 80+% of your CPU power - it is comparable to some of the malware types.
+Security tools must not take 80+% of your CPU power, comparable to some of the malware types.
 A proper anti-malware protection tool must be sparing to the computer resources, especially on weak and outdated devices.

 Automated System Cleanup

-It is hard to imagine the PC usage without having the Internet connection.
-In fact, the vast majority of our daily activities are related to the Internet - in this or that form.
-Meanwhile, the network is a main source of threats and just ordinary garbage files that fill our system.
+It is hard to imagine PC usage without having an Internet connection.
+Most of our daily activities are related to the Internet - in this or that form.
+Meanwhile, the network is the main source of threats and just ordinary garbage files that fill our system.
 A proper anti-malware software must have the functionality of regular scan & cleanup of the system.
-It is ideal when it has both automatic mode and the schedule that is set up manually - to give the user maximum options.
+It is ideal when it has both automatic mode and a schedule set up manually - to give the user maximum options.

-We have already mentioned that the Internet is the main source of the malware.
+We have already mentioned that the Internet is the main source of malware.
 However, there are a lot of possible variations on where exactly this malware appeared.
-When it comes to the apps that are considered as trusted, some antiviruses may skip the check-up of the files from those programs.
-That is inacceptable when you need to be fully protected.
-“Trusted” apps are the most dangerous attack surfaces, and even when you suppose that it is safe - it is better to check it once again.
+Regarding the apps considered trusted, , some antiviruses may skip the check-up of the files from those programs.
+That is unacceptable when you need to be fully protected.
+“Trusted” apps are the most dangerous attack surfaces, and even when you suppose it is safe - it is better to check them once again.

 How anti-malware (and antivirus) software work?

 Almost all cybersecurity tools these days still use “classic” ways of malware detection.
-For malicious item detection during the scanning process, security programs use signature databases.
+Security programs use signature databases for malicious item detection during the scanning process.
 Various security tools can also offer you a heuristic engine for virus detection.
-This type of detection mechanism acts as a background scanner that checks all processes running on your PC.
-Let's check each one in more details.
+This detection mechanism acts as a background scanner that checks all processes running on your PC.
+Let's check each one in more detail.

 Signature-based detection mechanism

 The aforementioned “classic” way of malware detection is the method where the program compares the hashes of the file with its database.
-This hash is called “signature”, since it is unique for each program, and considered valid - just like the signature of a real person.
-During that comparison, an anti-malware program relies on the databases on the exact computer, and on the cloud database.
-That trick allows to decrease the disk space requirements, but may lead to poor detection rate when the networking settings are corrupted.
+This hash is called “signature” since it is unique for each program and considered valid - just like the signature of a real person.
+During that comparison, an anti-malware program relies on the databases on the exact computer and on the cloud database.
+That trick decreases the disk space requirements but may lead to a poor detection rate when the networking settings are corrupted.

 Behaviour-based detection mechanism

-Behaviour-based detection, or heuristic detection, is a system that detects malicious activity by the behaviour of the processes.
-It checks each process that is running in the system, and scans each folder that these processes try to access.
+Behaviour-based detection, or heuristic detection, is a system that detects malicious activity by the behavior of the processes.
+It checks each process running in the system and scans each folder that these processes try to access.
 When it detects the malware-specific actions, it blocks the related process and checks its signature in the database.
 If the match is found, the detected thing is removed from the PC.
-Heuristic system is what the proactive protection of the majority of antiviruses rely upon.
+A heuristic system is what the proactive protection of most antiviruses relies upon.

 When the malicious item is detected, all activities related to it are blocked, together with the executable file.
-At the end of the scan, the user sees a list of detected threats.
-Well-designed anti-malware tools, like GridinSoft Anti-Malware, allows the users to choose what to do with each detected hazard.
+The user sees a list of detected threats at the end of the scan.
+Well-designed anti-malware tools, like GridinSoft Anti-Malware, allow the users to choose what to do with each detected hazard.